rust-lang-nursery/rust-cookbook/src/web/mime/request.md

 [![reqwest-badge]][reqwest] [![mime-badge]][mime] [![cat-net-badge]][cat-net] [![cat-encoding-badge]][cat-encoding]

-When receiving a HTTP reponse from `reqwest` the [MIME type] or media type may be found in the [Content-Type] header. [`reqwest::header::HeaderMap::get`] retrieves the header as a [`reqwest::header::HeaderValue`], which can be converted to a string.
+When receiving a HTTP response from `reqwest` the [MIME type] or media type may be found in the [Content-Type] header. [`reqwest::header::HeaderMap::get`] retrieves the header as a [`reqwest::header::HeaderValue`], which can be converted to a string.
 The `mime` crate can then parse that, yielding a [`mime::Mime`] value.